MarioMatschgi/Converter/README.md

 ### Metric-imperial
 Comming soon...
 ### About "(?)"
-Just contact information and credits.
+Just [contact information][contact] and credits.

 <hr>

 ## Download & Installation
 ### Installation
 Below is a guide for installation and download links for every version.
-I hope that you enjoy my work, if you want to report a bug just contact me.
+I hope that you enjoy my work, if you want to report a bug just [contact me][contact].
 Installation
 * MacOS:<br>Download the .dmg file from below.
 Doubleclick (or right-click and choose "open").
 Drag and drop the .app to the Applications folder.
 * Windows:<br>Download the .exe file from below.
 Doubleclick (or right-click and choose "open").
 If the windowsdefender pops up just continue anyways, this may happen because I did not pay to sign the app.

 ### Download
-> For the download visit  [www.programario.at/projects/mac-apps/menu-color-palette.php][download]
+> For the download visit  [www.programario.at/projects/universal-apps/converter][download]

 <hr>